Fully chaotic conservative models for some torus homeomorphisms: Stable and unstable sets

+which implies that $\wh K$ is dynamically bounded, which implies that $\wh K$ is trivial because $\wh g$ is infinitely continuum-wise expansive. \end{proof}

+\begin{corollary} For frice homeomorphisms, the intersection of stable and unstable continua is totally disconnected. \end{corollary} }

-\begin{lemma} Let $\wh g$ be a lift to $\R^2$ of a frice torus homeomorphism $g$.
-Then, any non-trivial stable continuum is also weakly stable, and any non-trivial unstable continuum is also weakly unstable.
-In particular, they project onto inessential continua. \end{lemma}
+\begin{lemma} Let $\wh g$ be a lift to $\R^2$ of a frice torus homeomorphism.
+Then, any nontrivial stable continuum is also weakly stable, and any nontrivial unstable continuum is also weakly unstable. \end{lemma}